PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 ``query-local-address``
 -----------------------
+.. versionchanged:: 4.4.0
+  IPv6 addresses can be set with this option as well.

--  IPv4 Address, comma separated
+-  IP addresses, comma separated
 -  Default: 0.0.0.0

-Send out local queries from this address, or addresses, by adding multiple addresses, increased spoofing resilience is achieved.
+Send out local queries from this address, or addresses.
+By adding multiple addresses, increased spoofing resilience is achieved.
+When no address of a certain address family is configured, there are *no* queries sent with that address family.
+In the default configuration this means that IPv6 is not used for outgoing queries.

 .. _setting-query-local-address6:

 ``query-local-address6``
 ------------------------
+.. deprecated:: 4.4.0
+  Use :ref:`setting-query-local-address` for IPv4 and IPv6.

 -  IPv6 addresses, comma separated
 -  Default: unset